MDAnalysis/MDAnalysis.github.io/_posts/2020-05-20-gsoc-students.md

 building machine-learning models to search for molecules with interesting olfactive or sapid properties, maintaining the website of the Global Consortium of Chemosensory Researchers, and a bit of teaching.
 In his free time he enjoys cooking and playing video games.
+Cédric can be found on github as [@cbouy][cbouy-github] and on twitter as [@cedricbouysset][cbouy-twitter].

 Cédric will describe his progress in [his blog][cbouy-blog].